RvLabs/appservice-auth/README.md

   }
 ```

-### Backend API with Passpor.js
+### Backend API with Passport.js
 Our backend api app is being protected from unauthorized access using **Passport-Azure-AD** with the **Bearer Strategy**.
-All the backend app will do, it's verify the token it has recieved.
+All the backend app will do, it's verify the token it has received.

 #### Configure Passport-Azure-AD
 [Passport-Azure-Add documentation](http://www.passportjs.org/packages/passport-azure-ad/)

 #### Protect app routes
-The library will automatically obtain the `Authenticatoin` header from the request and verify the token attached.
+The library will automatically obtain the `Authentication` header from the request and verify the token attached.
 ```
 app.get('/api/profiles', passport.authenticate('oauth-bearer', { session: false }), function(req, res, next) {
     console.log('Headers are: ' + JSON.stringify(req.headers));